 Published at the beginning of each session, The Fiscal Year "xx" Budget: Legislative Fiscal Analyst's Overview of the Governor's Request provides a "first look" at the Governor's proposed budget and gives a succinct view of the work facing the finance committees in the months ahead.
-The Overview is prepared by Legislative Finance analysts and contains analysis of the current year fiscal situation and how the Governor's budget will impact it.
+The Overview is prepared by Legislative Finance analysts and contains analyses of the current year fiscal situation and how the Governor's budget will impact it.
 This includes a statewide perspective, including summaries of agency responsibilities and major funding and organizational changes proposed by the Governor, breakdowns by line item and type of program, and multi-year spending comparisons.

 Department of Environmental Conservation Department of Environmental Conservation Mission Protect human health and the environment.
-AS 46.03.010, AS 44.46.020 Core Services (in priority order) Measures by Core Service (Additional performance information is available on the web at https://omb.alaska.gov/results.)
-1. Protecting Human Health Number of Days Air is Unhealthy for Sensitive Groups Water Supply Systems in Compliance with Water Supply System get for the the tot for the for and FY2021 Governor Released December 30, 2019 Department of Environmental Conservation
+AS 46.03.010.
+AS 44.46.020 Core Services otecting Human Health Protecting the Environment FY2024 Management Pla Measures by Core Service (Additional performance information is available on the web at https://omb.alaska.gov/results.)
+1. Protecting Human Health 2019 2020 Fiscal Year FY2025 Governor Released December 14, 2023 Department of Environmental Conservation Page 2